apache/sedona/docs/tutorial/raster.md

+!!!note
+    Sedona uses 1-based indexing for all raster functions except [map algebra function](../../api/sql/Raster-map-algebra), which uses 0-based indexing.

+!!!note
+    Sedona by default enforces geographic coordinates to be in longitude/latitude order.

 Starting from `v1.1.0`, Sedona SQL supports raster data sources and raster operators in DataFrame and SQL.
 Raster support is available in all Sedona language bindings including ==Scala, Java, Python and R==.

 This page outlines the steps to manage raster data using SedonaSQL.